bookercodes/booker.codes-blog/posts/my-plan-to-reach-3000-followers/index.md

 I can’t honestly answer why I should care about followers - it doesn’t mean much to me, aside from a loose proxy for reach.

+The biggest barrier I see is that people tend to follow people who have been there and done that.
+People on the same course, and a little beyond them.
+I think this is something I have to put aside.

 ## Canvas strategy
 While I have a lot to learn, that shouldn’t stop me from making progress.